mar10/fancytree/src/jquery-ui-dependencies/README-Fancytree.md

 we want `require("jquery.fancytree")` to return the Fancytree widget.

-Therefore we modify the original `jquery-ui.js` download an replace the original UMD headers with a plain closure:
+Therefore we modify the original `jquery-ui.js` download an replace the original UMD headers with a plain closure.
+It can then be included in jquery.fancytree-all-deps.min.js, in the same way as the other Fancytree extensions:

 ```js
 /*